lis355/rps-game/README.md

 npm run build
 ```

-Then you can run script *start-client.bat* or use npm script, it uses live-server
+Then you can run script *start-client.bat* or use npm script, it uses http-server

 ```
-"client": "cd dist && live-server --host=localhost --port=9001"
+"client": "cd dist && http-server --host=localhost --port=9001"
 ```

 ### Server